 8 Lane American Family Bowling Center (Non-Smoking) With An Attached Bar (Non-Smoking) Serving Good Food, Cold Beer And Spirits With Carryout Available, Family Room In Back With 3 Pool Tables, Video Games (Outdoor Beer Garden/Smoking Area)

 Karaoke Or Bands Every Fri & Sat At 9pm (winter) & 10pm (summer).

 Enjoy all seasons of the year driving the back roads of Ripley County.
 The paved roads will take you through peaceful countryside adorned by nature and into small towns where you can stretch your legs or check into an inn or B&B for the night.
 Stop by the Ripley County Tourism Bureau Office, 220 East U.S. 50, Versailles, for a map.

-The museum is open each Sunday from 2-4 p.m. between Memorial Day and Labor Day, as well as the last Saturday of September.
+The museum is open by appointment, as well as the last Saturday of September.

 Members of the Historical Society have collected many artifacts from throughout the county to have on display for visitors.

 If you have an extra few minutes during the workday while in Versailles, stop by and the Ripley County Tourism Bureau at the Welcome Center.

 Over 40,000 sq ft of boutique shops in one of the nation's oldest case good furniture factories.
 Manufacturing began in 1879 in our 450,000 square foot complex, which includes one of Batesville’s oldest buildings, built by the Greeman Brothers in 1863.

 Our boutiques include antiques, jewelry, clothing, accessories, original art, home decor, garden essentials, food court, game arcade, and more!
 Check our website and theirs for a list of special events!